devplayer0/fyp/report.md

 `PerfgradeTracer`, as described, replaces the default tracer implementation in gem5 in order to generate trace data that is easier to process later (for anaylsis).
-It is essentially a simplified version of the default tracer that creates a protocol buffer-based output file instead of print human-readable trace information.
+It is essentially a simplified version of the default tracer that creates a protocol buffer-based output file instead of logging human-readable trace information.
 Its C++ implementation is located at `src/perfgrade/tracer.cc`, along with its Python binding at `src/perfgrade/PerfgradeTracer.py`.